rparrett/bevy_simple_prefs/README.md

 ## Alternatives

-If you need more features, check out [`bevy-persistent`](https://crates.io/crates/bevy-persistent) or [`bevy-settings`](https://crates.io/crates/bevy-settings).
+If you need more features, check out [`bevy-settings`](https://crates.io/crates/bevy-settings).
 There are also a few other options in the [persistence section](https://bevyengine.org/assets/#persistence) of Bevy Assets.